Ideal-specific elimination orders form a star-shaped region: Notation

-Moreover, each Gr\"obner cone corresponds to some reduced Gr\"obner-basis, i.e., all monomial orders, which are represented by the weight vectors within the same Gr\"obner cone, will have the same reduced Gr\"obner-basis.
+Moreover, each Gr\"obner cone corresponds to some reduced Gr\"obner basis, i.e., all monomial orders, which are represented by the weight vectors within the same Gr\"obner cone, will have the same reduced Gr\"obner basis.
 This implies that $\I$ has only finitely many different Gr\"obner cones.
-Moreover we obtain we obtain the following relations between the Gr\"obner cone of some monomial order $\prec$ and the vectors contained in this cell: \begin{cor} For a weight vector $\omega\in\Omega$ and some order $\prec$ one has the following:
+Moreover, we obtain the following for a weight vector and a monomial order constructed from it: \begin{lem} For a weight vector $\omega\in\Omega$ and some order $\prec$ let $\prec_\omega:=(\omega|\prec)$.
+With this one has $\omega\in C_{\prec_\omega}(\I)$.